KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 * My family, for their patience and assistance in identifying spelling mistakes and testing issues.
 Their support has been invaluable in improving the quality of this project.
 * Testers [Debbie B](https://github.com/DebbieBergstrom) and [Sandra B](https://github.com/SandraBergstrom) for their significant contributions in providing feedback, identifying errors, and offering valuable insights.
 * [Brian](https://github.com/Brain), my Code Institute Mentor, for his exceptional guidance and expertise, which greatly contributed to my growth as a developer.
+* [Alan Bushell](https://github.com/Alan-Bushell), our cohort facilitator, for his dedication and weekly meetings where he has provided guidance, support, and encouragement to our cohort.